realprogrammersusevim/cli-tools/README.md

   websites (only works on Mac and Linux)
 - `dna` is a bit of code I wrote for my biology class to translate a DNA string into the corresponding RNA and amino acids
-- `grading` was one of my very first CLI scripts to convert a percentage grade into a letter grade
+- `grading` was one of my first CLI scripts to convert a percentage grade into a letter grade
 - `l2n` converts a markdown letter list into a numeral list
 - `numlines` finds the biggest file in a directory
 - `password` generates a random password